mystenmark/sips/sips/sip-58.md

 Rather than requiring a coin object to pay gas, Address Balances allow clients to pay for their gas from the sender or sponsor's `SUI` balance.
 This is done by leaving the `gas_data.payment` vector empty.
 The remaining fields in `gas_data` (particularly `budget`) are sufficient to construct an implicit `FundsWithdrawal` representing the gas payment.
-This withdraw is treated exactly the same as any other withdrawal by the scheduler.
+This withdrawal is treated exactly the same as any other withdrawal by the scheduler.
-After execution, a withdraw event is emitted to cover the gas cost of the transaction.
+After execution, a withdrawal event is emitted to cover the gas cost of the transaction.

 Prior to this feature, Sui transactions necessarily had at least one owned object: the gas coin.
 This requires clients to have an up to date ObjectRef for their gas coin.